cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Notation for string operations

-- bytes1 \|\| bytes2 denotes concatenation of octet strings.
+- bytes1 \|\| bytes2 and denotes concatenation of octet strings.

-- oCat(bytes1,bytes2) denotes ordered concatenation of octet strings, which places the lexiographically larger octet string first.
-(Explicit reference code for this function is given in the appendix.)

-- concat(MSGa,MSGb) denotes a concatenation method allows both parties to concatenate CPace's protocol messages in the same way.
-In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, concat(MSGa,MSGb) = oCat(MSGa,MSGb) SHALL be used.
-In the initiator-responder setting concat(MSGa,MSGb) SHALL BE implemented such that the later message is appended to the earlier message, i.e., concat(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.

 - len(S) denotes the number of octets in a string S.

 - nil denotes an empty octet string, i.e., len(nil) = 0.

-- prefix\_free\_cat(a0,a1, ...) denotes a function that outputs a prefix-free encoding of all input octet strings such as the concatenation of the individual strings with their respective length prepended for any variable-length component.
-Such prefix-free encoding of allows for parsing individual subcomponents of a network message.
-Test vectors and reference implementations for one suitable prefix-free encoding are given in the appendix.

 - prepend\_len(octet\_string) denotes the octet sequence that is obtained from prepending the length of the octet string to the string itself.
 The length shall be prepended by using an LEB128 encoding of the length.
   This will result in a single-byte encoding for values below 128.
-(Test vectors and reference implementations are given in the appendix.)
+(Test vectors and reference implementations for prepend\_len and the LEB128 encodings are given in the appendix.)

+- lv\_cat(a0,a1, ...) is the "length-value" encoding function which returns the concatenation of the input strings with an encoding of their respective length prepended.
+E.g. lv\_cat(a0,a1) returns prepend\_len(a0) \|\| prepend\_len(a1).
+The detailed specification of lv\_cat and a reference implementations are given in the appendix.

+- network\_encode(Y,AD) denotes a function that outputs an octet string encoding of the input octet strings Y and AD for transfer on the network.
+The implementation of MSG = network\_encode(Y,AD) SHALL allow the receiver party to parse MSG for the individual subcomponents Y and AD.
+  For CPace we RECOMMEND to implement network\_encode(Y,AD) as network\_encode(Y,AD) = lv\_cat(Y,AD).

+  Other prefix-free encodings, such as the network encoding used for the client-hello messages in TLS MAY also be used but here the guidance given in the security consideration section MUST be considered.

 - sample\_random\_bytes(n) denotes a function that returns n octets uniformly distributed between 0 and 255.

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

+- oCat(bytes1,bytes2) denotes ordered concatenation of octet strings, which places the lexiographically larger octet string first.
+(Explicit reference code for this function is given in the appendix.)

+- transcript(MSGa,MSGb) denotes function outputing a string for the protocol transcript with messages MSGa and MSGb.
+  In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, transcript(MSGa,MSGb) = oCat(MSGa,MSGb) SHOULD be used.
+  In the initiator-responder setting transcript(MSGa,MSGb) SHOULD BE implemented such that the later message is appended to the earlier message, i.e., transcript(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.

 ## Notation for group operations